ariogifani-code/motion-detection-system/README.md

       git clone https://github.com/ariogifani-code/motion-detection-system.git

-3. Install dependencies:
+2. Install dependencies:

       pip3 install opencv-python

-5. Run the Program:
+3. Run the Program:

       python3 motion_detector.py

+Note: You can also run the program using your IDE (e.g., VS Code).